technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Set up your environment.md

     ![A screenshot of a computer Description automatically generated](./media/media1/image11.png)

-3. Hover the pointer over the rows of your admin users that you want to update and select the check boxes.
+3. Hover the pointer over the rows of your **MOD Administrator** users that you want to update and select the check boxes.

     ![A screenshot of a computer Description automatically